Nano Brows in the Chicago Suburbs: A Microblading Specialist’s Honest Read

 Where in the Chicago suburbs do nano brows specialists practice?

 My studio in Shorewood specializes in microblading and combination brows—805 W Jefferson St Ste I, right off Route 59 in Will County.
 For nano brows specifically, look for established PMU studios with verifiable healed results at 4-6 weeks and a track record of working with your skin type.
-I’m happy to assess your skin at consultation and tell you honestly which technique fits—including pointing you toward a nano specialist if that’s the better path for your face.
+I’m happy to look at your brows at consultation and tell you honestly which technique I’d put on your face—including pointing you toward a nano specialist if that’s genuinely the better path.

 How long do nano brows last?